radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments.md

 ## Java Application Server

-The Java Application Server is Third Party Software not provided with Brainwave Identity GRC.
+The Java Application Server is Third Party Software not provided with Identity Analytics.
 Apache Tomcat 9.0 (all Operating Systems) is the only application server supported by Identity Analytics.

 ## Web browsers